 If the field blank is satisfactory, then sample B is analyzed.
-If the result for sample B is above the method's detection limit, or if it is within the range of 0.1 to 10 times the amount of analyte spiked into $B{SF}$ , then a

-This is one reason that environmental testing is so expensive. spike recovery for $B{SF}$ is determined.
-An unacceptable spike recovery for $B{SF}$ indicates the presence of a systematic error that involves the sample.
-To determine the source of the systematic error, a laboratory spike, $B{SL}$ , is prepared using sample B and analyzed.
-If the spike recovery for $B{SL}$ is acceptable, then the systematic error requires a long time to have a noticeable effect on the spike recovery.
-One possible explanation is that the analyte has not been preserved properly or it has been held beyond the acceptable holding time.
-An unacceptable spike recovery for $B{SL}$ suggests an immediate systematic error, such as that due to the influence of the sample's matrix.
+If the result for B is above the method's detection limit, or if it is within the range of 0.1 to 10 times the amount of analyte spiked into B{SE} , then a spike recovery for B{SF} is determined.
+An unacceptable spike recovery for B{SF} indicates the presence of a systematic error involving the sample.
+To determine the source of the systematic error, a laboratory spike, B{SL}, is prepared using sample B, and analyzed.
+If the spike recovery for B{SL} is acceptable, then the systematic error requires a long time to have a noticeable effect on the spike recovery.
+One possible explanation is that the analyte has not been properly preserved or it has been held beyond the acceptable holding time.
+An unacceptable spike recovery for B{SL} suggests an immediate systematic error, such as that due to the influence of the sample's matrix.
 In either case the systematic errors are fatal and must be corrected before the sample is reanalyzed.

-If the spike recovery for $B{SF}$ is acceptable, or if the result for sample B is below the method's detection limit, or outside the range of 0.1 to 10 times the amount of analyte spiked in $B{SF}$ , then the duplicate samples $A_1$ and $A_2$ are analyzed.
-The results for $A_1$ and $A_2$ are discarded if the difference between their values is excessive.
-If the difference between the results for $A_1$ and $A_2$ is within the accepted limits, then the results for samples $A_1$ and B are compared.
-Because samples collected from the same sampling site at the same time should be identical in composition, the results are discarded if the difference between their values is unsatisfactory and the results accepted if the difference is satisfactory.
+If the spike recovery for B{SF} is acceptable, or if the result for sample B is below the method's detection limit, or outside the range of 0.1 to 10 times the amount of analyte spiked in B{SF}, then the duplicate samples A1 and A_2 are analyzed.
+The results for A_1 and A_2 are discarded if the difference between their values is excessive.
+If the difference between the results for A_1 and A_2 is within the accepted limits, then the results for samples A_1 and B are compared.
+Because samples collected from the same sampling site at the same time should be identical in composition, the results are discarded if the difference between their values is unsatisfactory, and accepted if the difference is satisfactory.